johanjanssen/JavaUpgrades/README.md

 This project uses Maven, however the issues will be the same with other buildtools.

 This readme first describes the issues and solutions for each Java version.
 After that the various ways to run multiple JDK's on one machine are described.

+The last part also describes how to run the examples.
+For instance the Java 15 examples work on Java 14.
+When run on Java 15 the broken examples will fail, while the fixed ones will succeed.

 # Issues and solutions per Java version